jckantor/ESTM60203/Syllabus.md

 ## Assignments ##

 Assignments are integral part of the learning experience.
-Students will develop and solve models for case studies, some additional exercises, and develop an application in their own area of interest.
+Students will develop and solve models for case studies,

-*
-*
-*
-*

 ## Learning Outcomes